-LCOGT nodes exist at McDonald (two 1-m and one 0.4m telescopes currently), Cerro Tololo (three1-m telescopes), South African Astronomical Observatory (three 1-m telescopes), Mt.
-Stromlo (two 1-m telescopes).
+LCOGT nodes exist at McDonald (two 1-m and one 0.4m telescopes currently), Cerro Tololo, South African Astronomical Observatory, Siding Springs, Tiede (Teneriffe), Haleakala, and two sites in Israel (see https://lco.global/observatory/sites/).
 Time is allocated globally, and you cannot request a specific telescope.